-A notch EQ band can’t be used for boosting.
-It’s specific to removing frequencies.
+A notch EQ band can’t be used for boosting because it’s specific to removing frequencies.
 When you create this type of EQ band it completely cuts chosen frequency.
 You can make it very narrow or very wide.

 This EQ band is used when you want to remove a very specific frequency.
 If your track has a frequency that sounds very bad, you can use a notch and completely remove it.

 It’s a very handy tool but you should use it wisely.
-Try to not cut too many frequencies with a notch.
-It may ruin your track and make it unnatural.
+Try to not cut too many frequencies with a notch because it may ruin your track and make it unnatural.

 The way it works is that when you create the band-pass EQ band it cuts every other frequency.
 But depending on its width it can do different things.

 If you make it narrow, it works like a notch but the opposite.
 It only passes the chosen frequency though and will cut any other frequency.